Absorbent incontinence aids

 • ideal for demanding skin

-• the natural regeneration forces of the skin are supported
+• the skin's natural regenerative powers are supported

 1. Effective protection